tap349/tap349.github.io/_posts/2017-11-19-yarn-npm-tips.md

 ```

 it might be necessary to clean cache, say, when build fails.

-using `yarn start --reset-cache` might be sufficient so try this command first.
+if it's necessary to reset cache only, using `yarn start --reset-cache`
+might suffice - try it first.

 (how to) update package
 -----------------------